Carter physiotherapy fAQ

 We have compiled the following list of frequently asked questions based on years of successfully treating thousands of people with injuries in the greater Austin area.

-If you have any additional questions, please feel free to contact us directly via email, or give us a call at (512) 693-8849.
-If it’s after business hours, click here to schedule a free phone consultation to discuss your specific pain/injury with a Doctor of Physical Therapy.
+If you have any additional questions, please feel free to contact us directly via email, or you can call/text us at (512) 693-8849.
+If it’s after business hours, click here to schedule a free phone consultation to discuss your specific pain/injury with an expert Manual Physical Therapist.

-What Injuries, Pains, and Syndromes are treated at Carter Physiotherapy?
+What injuries, body parts, and syndromes are treated at Carter Physiotherapy?

 We successfully treat the vast majority of pain/injuries of the muscles, joints, and nerves throughout the body.